TrueJacobG/all-in-one-lombok/notes.md

 Change the order of fields printed with `@ToString.Include(rank= 1)`.
 Higher number == printed first.

-If we have method that has the same name as field and we will include that field than value of that field will be replaced with method call.
+If we have method that has the same name as field, and we will include that field than value of that field will be replaced with method call.

 All fields that name starts with `$` will be by default excluded.